 Even a veteran college instructor found that her students were frequently unable to afford the required textbooks for their classes (J. Doe, personal communication, March 22, 2018).

 Paraphrase with in-text citation:

-J. Doe found even had a student drop a class because the cost of textbooks made her unable to afford a full course load (personal communication, March 22, 2018).
+John Doe found a student had even dropped a class because the cost of textbooks made her unable to afford a full course load (personal communication, March 22, 2018).

 Quotation with in-text citation: